 A physician, nurse, psychologist, social worker, or administrator of a social agency who reasonably believes a child brought to him or her for services is a child with a disability has a legal duty to refer the child, including a homeless child, to the school district in which the child resides.
 Before referring the child, the person making the referral must inform the child's parent that the referral will be made.

 Referrals must be in writing and include the reason why the person believes the child is a child with a disability.
-A referral may be made by contacting Amber Becher, Director of Special Education/Speech and Language Pathologist, Albany School District, at 608-862-3225, or by writing her at P.O.
+A referral may be made by contacting Amber Becher, Director of Special Education and Student Services, Albany School District, at 608-862-3225, or by writing her at P.O.
 Box 349, Albany, WI 53502.